dn0m1n8tor/Jenkins-ArgoCD-GitOps/README.md

 ### Project Overview

-Jenkins: Runs as a container outside the Minikube cluster to handle CI/CD tasks.
+Jenkins: Runs as a container outside the Minikube cluster to handle CI/CD taskssss.

 Minikube: Serves as the Kubernetes cluster, with Docker as the driver.